 SHIFT STORY project

-I see it with every woman I serve - their hand reaching out, in search of assurance & connection - with no hand to take on the other end.
+I see it with every woman I serve - their hand reaching out, in search of assurance & connection.

 We are afraid.

 We feel insignificant...unqualified.

 Our story seems unimportant.
 Sharing it would be an imposition.

 But, our story has the power to breathe life into another, to connect and inspire, to strengthen and bless.

 On July 27, 2018, our family went through something we never thought was possible.
 It was a typical morning and we were at our cottage.
 My husband, Juergen made strawberry pancakes for breakfast.
 Our daughter Emily, 5.5 years old at this time, went to her bedroom to lay down in bed.
 We found her curled up in a ball on her bed crying and saying her tummy hurt.
 At first we didn’t think much of it... tummy aches are pretty routine.